 Generating “Passphrase Question and Answer” for the frontend

 In this example, we use “Enter the Secret Code” as the default question asking for a passphrase.
 Moreover, you can use any other question for the same.
-Fill the underlying “Passphrase” input box with an appropriate answer to the question.
-Here, we will use “Register using [email protected]” as the passphrase.
+Then fill the underlying “Passphrase” input box with an apt answer to the question.
+Here, we will use “Register using RegistrationM@gic” as the passphrase.
 Now, scroll down to “Save” the passphrase configuration.

-Notice that a passphrase can have spaces between words and the special character “@” replaces the letter “a”.
+Notice that a passphrase can have spaces between words and the special characters.
+So here, “@” replaces the letter “a”.
 A special character certainly enhances the security of a passphrase.
 To illustrate, shared below is an image depicting the passphrase question and the input box demanding an answer.

 Enter the same “passphrase” set with the “Access Control” page in the front-end to enjoy unrestricted access to the form.
 You can also set multiple passphrases.
 So, define them in the “Passphrase” input box separating each with a (|).
 Given below is the way you add multiple passphrases.